skylerknecht/messenger/README.md

 ### Installation

 Messenger comes with a setup.py configured for pipx.
-Alternativelly, using `pip` to install the requirements.txt file will also work.
+Alternatively, using `pip` to install the requirements.txt file will also work.

 ```
 skyler.knecht@debian~# pipx install git+https://github.com/skylerknecht/messenger